Arthritis: Causes, Symptoms, & Types

 3. Infectious Arthritis

 Your joints can get infections which trigger inflammation.
-A number of infectious organisms can cause this type of arthritis, including salmonella, shigella, hepatitis C, and even some STDs.
-Timely treatments and antibiotics are used to combat it, but in some cases, this form can become chronic.
+Several infectious organisms can cause this ailment, including salmonella, shigella, hepatitis C, and even some STDs.
+You can combat the ailment with timely treatments and antibiotics, but in some cases, this form can become chronic.

 4. Metabolic Arthritis

-Every body breaks down nutrients differently.
-Uric acid is formed as the body breaks down purines, a substance found in your cells and in food.
+Everybody breaks down nutrients differently.
+As the body breaks down purines, a substance found in your cells and food, your body creates uric acid.
 Some people have higher levels of uric acid because they naturally produce more.
 In this case, the body can’t get rid of the uric acid quickly enough.
-The uric acid can build up, causing need-like crystals to form in the joints which can result in pain or even gout.
+The uric acid can build up, causing need-like crystals to form in the joints and may result in pain or even gout.

-If you think you are experiencing symptoms of arthritis, see your doctor.
+If you think you are experiencing symptoms of this disease, see your doctor.
 Your primary care physician can diagnose you and recommend treatment.